ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Callback plugins enable adding new behaviors to Ansible when responding to events.
 By default, callback plugins control most of the output you see when running the command line programs.

-Callback plugins are created by creating a new class with the Base(Callbacks) class as the parent:
+To create a callback plugin, create a new class with the Base(Callbacks) class as the parent:

 .. code-block:: python